 Additionally, significant aspects of our technology are maintained as trade secrets which may not be disclosed through the patent filing process.
-We intend to be diligent in maintaining and securing our trade secrets.
+We are diligent in maintaining and securing our trade secrets.

 The patents that have been issued to Know Labs and their dates of issuance are: